lampenny/face-ai/README.md

-# Getting Started with Create React App
+# Facial Recognition Web Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with React.
+It can detect human faces.
+The client UI is built using React with Redux managing UI and server state, REST API is built using node.js/express.js connected to a PostgreSQL database.
+The prediction data uses the Clarifai API.
+Frontend is hosted on Netlify and backend on Heroku.

 ## Available Scripts